vsoch/wikipedia-equations/math/README.md

-At this point, we would actually want to give the equations to the statistics model, and then generate embeddings for our math equations based on the statistics character embeddings.
-I haven't done that yet, but instead I've created an example showing how to do this for the math equations.
+At this point, we would actually want to give the equations to the statistics model, and then generate embeddings for our math equations based on the statistics character embeddings. **I haven't done that yet**, but instead I've created an example showing how to do this for the math equations.
 With our equations loaded, we *could* now use the wordfish `TrainEquations` class to take in the list of equations, and generate a model.
 That comes down to this: